What Is an Emergency Fund?

 What Is an Emergency Fund and Why Do You Need One?

-An emergency fund is a dedicated cash reserve set aside specifically for unexpected, necessary expenses — a job loss, a medical bill, a car repair, or a broken appliance you cannot go without.
+An emergency fund is a cash reserve for unexpected expenses: a job loss, a medical bill, a car repair, or a broken appliance you need fixed.
 The key word is "unexpected."
-This money is not for planned expenses, and it is not for investing.
-It sits in a safe, accessible account so that when life surprises you, you have a financial cushion instead of a crisis.
+This money isn't for planned expenses or investing.
+It sits in a safe, accessible account so that when life surprises you, you have a buffer instead of a crisis.

 Without an emergency fund, any unexpected expense becomes a debt problem.
-People without cash reserves typically put emergencies on credit cards at high interest rates, or they sell investments at the worst possible time.
-Having even a small cash buffer changes that math.
+People without cash reserves put emergencies on credit cards at high interest rates or sell investments at the wrong time.
+Even a small cash buffer changes everything.

 How Much Should Your Emergency Fund Be?

-The standard recommendation is 3 to 6 months of essential expenses — not income, but the core expenses you absolutely must cover no matter what.
-This includes rent or mortgage, utilities, groceries, minimum debt payments, and transportation to work.
-It does not include dining out, subscriptions, or entertainment.
+The standard recommendation is 3 to 6 months of essential expenses.
+Not income, but the core expenses you absolutely must cover: rent or mortgage, utilities, groceries, minimum debt payments, and transportation to work.
+Not dining out, subscriptions, or entertainment.

-Where you land in that range depends on your situation.
-If your income is stable, your job is secure, and you have no dependents, three months is a reasonable starting target.
-If you are self-employed, work in a volatile industry, have irregular income, or have dependents relying on you, aim for six months or more.
+Where you land depends on your situation.
+If your income is stable and your job is secure, three months is a reasonable target.
+If you're self-employed, work in a volatile industry, or have dependents relying on you, aim for six months or more.

-Use the Emergency Fund Calculator in our financial guide to calculate your specific target based on your actual expenses.
+Use the Emergency Fund Calculator in our financial guide to figure out your specific target based on your actual expenses.

 Start smaller than you think.
 If a full emergency fund feels overwhelming, start with a $1,000 starter fund.
 This handles most common emergencies — a car repair, a medical copay, an unexpected travel expense — and gives you a foundation to build on.